-The Nippersink Creek also runs through Glacial Park, providing excellent opportunities for both fishing and paddling.
 As McHenry County Conservation District’s most popular land holding, Glacial Park attracts over 64,000 annual visitors.
-Visitors can enjoy a wide range of activities from horseback riding to outdoor concerts near the visitor center.
+Visitors can enjoy a wide range of activities from walking and birding to horseback riding and outdoor concerts near the visitor center.
+The Nippersink Creek runs through Glacial Park, providing excellent opportunities for canoeing and kayaking.

 Currently, Glacial Park is the best way to experience Hackmatack National Wildlife Refuge.
 Hackmatack was designated as a refuge by U.S. Fish and Wildlife Service in 2012 and will span over 11,200 acres once complete.
 Hackmatack will be built around existing conservation lands such as Glacial Park.
 This park is a prime example of the habitat and wildlife Hackmatack aims to protect.

 Glacial Park is located at the intersection of Route 31 and Harts Road, in Ringwood.
 The Lost Valley Nature Center is the entryway to the rest of the park and trail system.
 Park hours are daily from sunrise-sunset.

 - Lost Valley Visitor Center: The visitor center offers both self guided tours of the exhibits and staff led programming.
 Snow shoe rentals are available during winter months if weather permits.
 Interpretive trail guides and family exploration packs are also available.